materialsproject/docs/docs/open-apis/the-materials-api.md

 }
 ```

-### Resources
+### Resource Details

 #### materials (calculated materials data)

 `GET https://www.materialsproject.org/rest/v2/materials/{material id, formula, or chemical system}/vasp/{property}`

 Obtain material information based on an identifier.
 The response is always a list of associative arrays, i.e., [ {key:value, ... }, {... }, ...].
 The identifier can be a Materials Project material id (e.g., mp-1234), a formula, e.g. (Fe2O3), or a chemical system ("-" separated list of elemments, e.g., Li-Fe-O).
 Specifying a formula or chemical system will return information for all materials with that formula or in that chemical system respectively.
 Note that a chemical system includes all sub-systems, i.e., the Li-Fe-O chemical system will include all Li, Fe, O, FexOy, LixOy, LixFey, LixFeyOz compounds.

 A property may be specified to request a specific subset of information.
 If no property is specified, a set of typically useful properties is returned.
 The materials id is always returned as part of the response.
 Currently supported properties and their definitions are as follows:

 ##### Basic properties